 and the design which appears on this Goss Porcelain from the 1910s

 The centuries old emblem of Sussex is evidently comparable therefore, to the emblems of other former kingdoms turned counties, Kent and Essex, found in John Speed’s Atlas, and the latter’s offshoot, Middlesex.
-When the Flag Registry was first established in the early years of the 21st century, flags for these counties based on their historically attested emblems were included as traditional flags and one might have similarly expected the Sussex flag to be included, however, it was not and only appeared there roughly a decade later, owing to the efforts of county residents Dave and Brady Ells (seen below) who campaigned intensely for its inclusion as another such traditional flag.
+When the Flag Registry was first established in the early years of the 21st century, flags for these counties based on their historically attested emblems, were included as traditional flags and one might have similarly expected the Sussex flag to be included, however, it was not and only appeared there several years later, owing to the efforts of county residents Dave and Brady Ells (seen below) who campaigned intensely for its inclusion as another such traditional flag.

 The Ells established a magnificently researched and lavishly illustrated Sussex flag website to argue their case and enlisted the support of the Association of British Counties (ABC).
 The wealth of evidence they amassed on their website was decisive and the flag was duly registered by the Flag Institute, giving the Sussex flag its rightful slot alongside other traditional designs like Cornwall, Kent and Essex.